 “That should lead people to scratch their heads,” he says.
 “This had occurred in Mingo and Logan counties.
 Why would this trial be so far away?

 “If you wanted an objective trial, it was seen that Jefferson County would be the place.
-That kind of speaks to how different it is.
+That speaks to how different it is.
 In a way, though, it’s West Virginian.
-It just adds this bit of added flavor to the nature of the state.
+It just adds this bit of flavor to the nature of the state.
 It’s distinct.
 It’s its own thing, though it is, at this point, I think, also quintessentially West Virginian.”

 Bankhurst says he and his students often wrestle with the culture of the panhandle, debating if it is an inherently Southern or even a mid-Atlantic space.